Minimally Invasive Valve Surgery

 Reaching Your Heart

-To get to your heart, one or more incisions must be made in your chest.
-One of two types of incisions may be used.
+To get to your heart, 1 or more incisions must be made in your chest.
+One of 2 types of incisions may be used.
 Which type your surgeon chooses depends on the location of the valve and the method of surgery used.
 Your surgeon will talk with you about which incision you will receive.

 Stopping Your Heart